lucaardito/energy/android/data/README.md

 If count is zero, read() may detect the errors described below.
 In the absence of any errors, or if read() does not check for errors, a read() with a count of 0 returns zero and has no other effects.

 If count is greater than SSIZE_MAX, the result is unspecified.

+## recvfrom()
+The recvfrom() call is used to receive messages from a socket, and may be used to receive data on a socket whether or not it is connection-oriented.

+The routine return the length of the message on successful completion.
+If a message is too long to fit in the supplied buffer, excess bytes may be discarded depending on the type of socket the message is received from.

+If no messages are available at the socket, the receive call wait for a message to arrive, unless the socket is nonblocking (see fcntl(2)), in which case the value -1 is returned and the external variable errno is set to EAGAIN or EWOULDBLOCK.
+The receive calls normally return any data available, up to the requested amount, rather than waiting for receipt of the full amount requested.

 ## write()
 write() writes up to count bytes from the buffer pointed buf to the file referred to by the file descriptor fd.